finaldie/final_dev_env/README.md

 * Run `./install.py --clang-completer`

 ### Using System Clang
-If you are using Mac, use system clang will be a better solution<br>
+If in Mac, use system clang sometimes may be a solution, but not recommended<br>
 * go to its folder `$FENV_HOME/vim/YouCompleteMe`
 * Run `./install.py --clang-completer --system-libclang`